Model Bill: Ethics Legislation for Senior Election Officials

 Bill drafted by Election Reformers Network with support from Campaign Legal Center

 Section 1.
-Findings and Purpose
+Purpose

-(b) It is the purpose of this act:
+It is the purpose of this act:

-(1) to protect senior election officials from growing partisan pressures so they may faithfully execute their duties and serve the best interest of the voters;
+(a) to protect senior election officials from growing partisan pressures so they may faithfully execute their duties and serve the best interest of the voters;

 Section 2.
 Definitions